 - Government activity summary

 - Public filings (liens, judgments, and UCC filings)

 - Past payment history

-A business credit report is important because it’s used by vendors, lenders, and other creditors to determine a company’s business credit.
-For example, a company with a good credit report is more likely to negotiate favorable terms with their creditors, lessors, and suppliers while a company with credit report filled with negative items is less likely to.
+A business credit report is important because vendors, lenders, and creditors use them to determine a company’s business creditworthiness.
+For example, a company with a good credit report is more likely to negotiate favorable terms with their creditors, lessors, and suppliers compared to a company with a credit report filled with negative items.

-A business credit report is important for the following companies:
+The parties that a business credit report is important for are: